“Baby, I’m your man.”

 So perfect an ending to tidy-up a good-enough six-months that I would have been able to reflect fondly on it for years; so perfect that it couldn’t have really been the end.
 If endings seem too emotionally charged, you end up going back to them.
 Things only truly die in cancer ravaged hospital beds- black and stinking, shit and piss.

-That is reality, not storybooks; not Hollywood.
-The zombie invasion end-of-the-world meme, where we go out defending civilization with homemade weapons and combat cars, was never going to happen.
-Coronavirus is the reality we deserve- death by the neo-liberal, consumer hellscape we created- death by Amazon Prime, death by Travelocity- death by wanderlust, death by modern sin- holed up in our homes, being lied to by our governments, while our lungs collapse.
+That’s actual reality, not storybooks; not Hollywood.
+The zombie invasion end-of-the-world scenario, where we go out defending civilization with homemade weapons and combat cars, was never going to happen.
+A global pandemic is the reality we deserve- death by the neo-liberal, consumer hellscape we created- death by Amazon Prime, death by Travelocity- death by wanderlust, death by modern sin- holed up in our homes, being lied to by our governments, while our lungs collapse.
 There is no perfect goodbye.